For-MZ/formz-be/README.md

 # formz-be

-# ForMZ - Empowering Youth through National Support Programs
+# ForMZ - Youth Empowerment: Navigating National Support Policies and Programs for a Brighter Tomorrow

 ![ForMZ Logo](link_to_logo.png)